MaxxABillion/CS50/README.md

 # CS50
-This are psets from CS50
+These are psets from CS50